 KOSMOS University and e-Learning Program.
 KOSMOS University, formerly known as GreenTree Academy formed in 2006, is our internal hotel management school.
 Each of our general manager candidates is required to complete a two-month training program through the KOSMOS University.
 The first stage of this training program is one-month classroom study, and the second stage is one month of on-site training conducted at one of our hotels.
 The one-month classroom study features live lectures covering hotel operation and management skills.
-The one month on-site training provides our general manager candidates with an opportunity to apply all of the skills they have learned and to gain a better understanding of our GreenTree Inns standards our guest-focused and our service-oriented philosophy.
+The one-month on-site training provides our general manager candidates with an opportunity to apply all of the skills they have learned and to gain a better understanding of our GreenTree Inns standards our guest-focused and our service-oriented philosophy.
 Trainers and professors for our KOSMOS University are invited from our own senior management team and outside professionals in the hospitality industry.
-In addition to cultivating our general manager candidates, our KOSMOS University also is responsible for delivering training to our new hotel employees and regional general managers, each course program with different focuses.
+In addition to cultivating our general manager candidates, our KOSMOS

+University also is responsible for delivering training to our new hotel employees and regional general managers, each course program with different focuses.
 Our KOSMOS University supervises and assists the general manager of each hotel to conduct weekly training for hotel employees at various levels.
 The KOSMOS University coordinates to compile and disseminate training materials, monitors progress and assesses training results.
-We currently have 45 dedicated staff to organize and coordinate the training activities delivered by the KOSMOS University.
+We currently have 32 dedicated staff to organize and coordinate the training activities delivered by the KOSMOS University.
 In addition, we also have an e-Learning Program in place through which all training materials are organized and uploaded to our internal website.
-Through our e-Learning Program, all valuable knowledge and experience is preserved and accumulated and can be broadly shared and conveniently referred to by our employees.
+Through our e-Learning Program, all valuable knowledge and experience are preserved and accumulated and can be broadly shared and conveniently referred to by our employees.
 In order to be granted a promotion, hotel employees either on our payroll or the payrolls of our franchisees need to complete certain KOSMOS University and/or e-Learning Program modules and pass exams relevant to their desired job role.
-In 2020, especially during the first half of the year, trainees were forbidden to gather for study due to the impact of COVID-19.
-Our KOSMOS University continued to provide training courses via remote video.
-Nearly 1,000 general managers and regional managers were trained during 2020, and more than 1,700 courses were displayed on the online learning platform.